planetlabs/planet-client-python/docs/cli/cli-reference.md

+---
-# CLI Reference
+title: CLI Reference

-This page provides documentation for our command line tools.
+---

+This is the reference site for the Planet Earth Observation Toolkit Command Line Interface (CLI).

 ::: mkdocs-click
     :module: planet.cli.cli